… or a short description of a quick&dirty hard disk hack

 Dafaq?!
 Why ?!

-I run a home Linux box stuff like keeping IRC session, OpenVPN, serve files to my local network or download < cough >Thor rents< /cough >.
+I run a home Linux box stuff like keeping IRC session, OpenVPN, serving files to my local network, or downloading < cough >Thor rents< /cough >.

 I don’t need much speed or computing powah.
-For a few years I was running all above stuff on bulky PC with 2.4 GHz CPU, 4GB RAM, and 400 Watt PSU – kinda overkill for this job.
+For a few years I was running all the above stuff on a bulky PC with a 2.4 GHz CPU, 4GB RAM, and 400 Watt PSU – kinda overkill for this job.

 I realized that something MUST be done!

 “So, I decided to take my work back underground, to stop it falling into the wrong hands”

 Anyway, I’ve found a cheap alternative, thin client unit (pre-Raspberry PI era) made by IGEL.
 It cost around 20$ (probably cheaper nowadays) so no big money involved.
-It is powered by 1GHz VIA chip and with 256 MB of RAM on board.
-The interesting thing is that it is quite energy efficient and eats up to 10 Watts of power and uses passive cooling, so no loud fans needed.
+It is powered by a 1GHz VIA chip and with 256 MB of RAM on board.
+The interesting thing is that it is quite an energy efficient and eats up to 10 Watts of power and uses passive cooling, so no loud fans are needed.
 Perfect for my needs.

 processor : 0